cissieAB/DPU_K8s/FabricPortal_tests/README.md

 - If worker nodes fail to connect, check network configurations
 - Verify all required ports are open
 - Review logs for potential errors

-For more detailed information, refer to the [FABRIC example documentation](FABRIC_example).